What is the Food like on a Safari? – Safari Food gives a Taste of Uganda

 Crayfish came from Louisiana in the US via Lake Nakuru in Kenya, courtesy of Idi Amin.
 They have thrived here and become a delicacy visitors love to the Pearl of Africa.

-If you enjoy Crayfish, then Lake Bunyonyi in Southwestern Uganda has to be on your itinerary.
-A perfect spot to relax and Chill Out after Gorilla Trekking.
+If you enjoy Crayfish, Lake Bunyonyi in Southwestern Uganda must be on your itinerary—a perfect spot to relax and Chill Out after Gorilla Trekking.

 While there, try various ways.
 Crayfish is served here in ways they have never thought of in Louisiana.